LukeMcGurdy/lukemcgurdy.github.io/_posts/2016-02-01-Basic-Grunt_setup.md

 #### 3. Create a file called package.json.

   In this file you identify your project essentials - project name, description, version etc. It also lists your dependencies once you have installed them.
 These dependencies are the packages that you install via npm.
-See here for a list of some cool packages and an explanation of what they do - http://ipestov.com/essential-plugins-for-grunt/.
 The packages.json file is placed in the root of your project folder - e.g. Desktop/my-super-project/package.jason

   If you wish to install individual packages then run the following command from the root of your project folder